Privacy

 How to Make a Request

-To exercise your rights or make any inquiries, please contact us at the email below, or via our representative in the UK and EU.
+To exercise your rights or make any inquiries, please contact us at:

 Email: privacy@quickture.com